scorputer/scorputer/README.md

 ## About Me
 👋 Hello, I'm William – also known as @scorputer on GitHub.

-As a seasoned developer with over 20 years of experience in technology, I am passionate about learning more by experimenting with the integration of Artificial Intelligence into the development lifecycle.
+As a developer with over 20 years of experience in technology validation, I am passionate about learning more by experimenting with the integration of Artificial Intelligence into the development lifecycle.
 My goal is to leverage AI as a tool for streamlining workflows for developing and testing of hardware software and firmware.
+It has been a grueling but hopeful journey so far :-)

 ## Collaboration
 💞️ I am open to collaborations.